 (b) Ashok Nambissan

 If the Company decides the planning and/or implementation of CSR Activities in any financial year with collaboration of Partner Organizations as specified in aforesaid Section 3, then the Company will select its Partner Organizations in accordance with the guidelines as given in Annexure A to this policy.
-The planning and execution of the CSR Activities will be done in a time bound manner.
+The planning and execution of the CSR Activities will be done in a time bound manner and in accordance with the Rules.

 (a) A CSR head (“CSR Head”) will be appointed to spearhead the CSR Activities of the Company who will report to the CSRC;